hansonrobotics/HEAD/src/vision/cmt_tracker/Readme.md

 # Urgent TODO's
 * Threading the cmt instances in process_mode in the main CppMT handlers.
 As this affects the speed in which the people are percieved.
 * Triple the size of the image to get smaller images as in the case of exhibition videos.
-* Improve face classifiers as it seems there are no faces in the screen.
+* Improve face classifiers as it seems there are no faces in the view most of the time.
 * Confidence based reinfocemnt for simple overlap.
 That is for every non overlap there needs to be a confidence decrease otherwise there would be garabage results for a